leehoawki/EasyORM/README.md

 # EasyORM

-The EasyORM Database Object Relationship Mapping Framework allows you manipulate objects without using SQL and manage transactions using decorator,
+The EasyORM Database Object Relationship Mapping Framework allows you to manipulate objects without using SQL and manage transactions using decorator,

     class Person(Model):
         id = Field("id", pk=True)